715 S. New St.

 Resource Pantry Coordinator

 Shannon joined the Office of Service-Learning and Volunteer Programs in October of 2017 as a Graduate Assistant focusing on the Alternative Break Program.
+In December 2018, she was promoted to Interim Assistant Director to oversee various co-curricular service initiatives.
 She comes to us as a 2017 alumna of West Chester University where she received her Bachelor's Degree in English and Philosophy.
 Currently, she is pursuing her Master's Degree in Higher Education Policy and Student Affairs.
 Shannon is enthusiastic to learn and serve alongside students as they prepare to embark on their service trips.